CLASSES

 Course Attributes: Ethics Requirement, Humanities Requirement

-PST 3109 - Ethics and Technical Professions
+PHIL 3109 - Engineering Ethics

 Ethical reasoning in the context of professional work in science and technology.
 Prepares future technical professionals to approach decisions with a coherent ethical framework.